Kintyre/ksconf/docs/source/dyn/cli.rst

       -h, --help            show this help message and exit --target FILE, -t FILE
                             Save the merged configuration files to this target file.
-If not provided. the the merged conf is written to standard output.
+If not provided. the merged conf is written to standard output.
       --dry-run, -D         Enable dry-run mode.
 Instead of writing to TARGET, preview changes in 'diff' format.
 If TARGET doesn't exist, then show the merged file.